 - You might also consider attribute-access control for a more granular approach, though it can be work-intensive to implement.

 - If your organization manages particularly sensitive matters, it may be worth it to consider mandatory access control, despite the administrative overhead.

 Ultimately, the best access control model depends entirely on the organization.
 Of course, you don’t have to pick one access control model to the exclusion of others.
-Access control models work together – if you’re using a Windows PC and a typical router, for instance, you’re already using at least three types of access control.
+Access control models work together – if you’re using a Windows PC and a typical router, for instance, you’re already using a combination of discretionary, mandatory, and rule-based access controls.
 That said, it’s still helpful to have one access control model serve as the foundation for who can access what at your organization.